Roasted eggplant gives this vegan pesto a hint of smoky flavor while sun-dried tomatoes add a bright, tangy spark of flavor.

 Traditional pesto combines basil with olive oil and, often, cheese, and vegan versions usually replace the cheese with nuts but keep the olive oil.
 As an oil-free vegan (OFV), I’m constantly looking for new ways to get the zesty basil and garlic flavor of pesto without the olive oil.
-I’ve used silken tofu, asparagus, white beans, and artichokes instead of oil with varying levels of success (asparagus is the prettiest, artichoke is the least flavorful), but I think I’ve hit on a new favorite.
+I’ve made pesto with silken tofu, asparagus, white beans, and artichokes instead of oil with varying levels of success (asparagus is the prettiest, artichoke is the least flavorful), but I think I’ve hit on a new favorite.

 It’s also a delicious spread for bread; spread it on a hearty whole-grain bread as a substitute for garlic bread or to perk up a sandwich (try it with Italian sausages–you will not be disappointed!)
 And this may sound odd, but I tossed a little with some chickpeas for a tasty, albeit messy, snack.
 A little goes a long way, so don’t be afraid to freeze the leftovers for later use.

 Roasted Eggplant Pesto

-1 large eggplant
+- 1 large eggplant

-1/4 cup whole almonds
+- 1/4 cup whole raw almonds

-2 sun-dried tomatoes (not oil-packed)
+- 2 sun-dried tomatoes (not oil-packed)

-2 cloves garlic
+- 2 cloves garlic

-2 cups basil leaves , lightly packed
+- 2 cups basil leaves , lightly packed

-1 tablespoon nutritional yeast
+- 1 tablespoon nutritional yeast

-salt to taste
+- salt to taste

 To Do Ahead:

-Preheat oven to 400F.
+- Preheat oven to 400F.
 Trim off and discard the stem end of eggplant and cut in half lengthwise.
 Place cut-side down on a baking sheet lined with a silicone liner or parchment paper.
 Pierce the backs of the eggplant with a fork in a few places.
 Bake until completely soft and somewhat collapsed, about 30 minutes.
 Remove from oven and allow to cool completely.
 This can be done ahead of time and stored in the refrigerator until ready to use.

-At least 2 hours before using (and up to overnight), place almonds in a bowl and cover completely with water.
+- At least 2 hours before using (and up to overnight), place almonds in a bowl and cover completely with water.
 Allow to soak at room temperature.
 Drain water before using.